tintinweb/vscode-vyper/README.md

 * **Q**: I get an error running vyper on my macbook with M1/M2 chipset.
 * **A**: The extension executes the vyper compiler in a `/bin/sh` shell that may not have all the customizations you are using in your day-to-day shell/terminal.
 As a workaround, I suggest to set the setting:`vyper.command` to `arch -x86_64 vyper`. see #18

+* **Q**: My project uses Vyper 0.3.x and import some interfaces from other contracts. but the extension does not recognize them and output `FileNotFoundError: Cannot locate interface 'interface/my_interface{.vy,.json}`.
+* **A** The extension compiles your file with the command `vyper`.
+You should set the setting: `vyper.command` to `vyper -p path/to/your/project/directory` to make the compiler aware of the interfaces in your project.

 ## Developer Notes